 If you need financial assistance or just have questions, don't hesitate to give us a call at (626) 445-0950 option 1, to speak to one of our team members.
 We're here for you.
 We're here to listen.
 Together, we'll get through this.

-Economic Impact Payment (Stimulus Check)
+Second Round of Economic Impact Payment (Stimulus Check)

 Stimulus check payments have started to appear in some of our member's accounts via direct deposit.
 Login to online/mobile banking to see if yours came in.
 If not, the IRS has a tool that checks the status of your impact payment.
 With their tool, you can find the following information: